 Breena Weller was hired by EMC Engineering in 2015.
 She is a SWPPP Inspector for the company, as well as a Field Inspector.
 General inspection experience includes: guardrail, bridge railing, and paving operations.
 Breena has been involved with multiple projects specializing in storm water pollution prevention and general field inspection.
 These projects include: Seward Highway MP 50 to 54.5 Pavement Preservation, Cooper Landing Walkable Community Project, Seward Highway MP 54.5 to 75 Pavement Preservation, International Airport Road Pavement Preservation, and Alyeska Highway Resurfacing and Pathway Rehabilitation.
 She has earned a Bachelor of Science Degree from the University of Oregon in Biology.
 She is also AK-CESCL and ATSSA certified.

 Laura joined the EMC team in 2016 as the company’s in-house accountant.
 She packed up her car and her dog and drove to Alaska from New York.
-Laura has a B.A. from Syracuse University and a B.S. in Accounting from the State University of New York Empire State College.
+Laura has a B.A. in Philosophy from Syracuse University and a B.S. in Accounting from the State University of New York Empire State College.
 She has previous experience in small business management, as well as payroll and benefits administration in the public education system.
-Laura is an associate member of the American Institute of Certified Public Accountants and the Maryland Association of Certified Public Accountants.
 She has passed the CPA Exam and is currently working towards her CPA License.
-Laura is looking forward to experiencing all that Anchorage and the State of Alaska has to offer.

 Jessica joined EMC April 2016 right before she graduated from University of Alaska Anchorage with her Bachelor of Science in Civil Engineering.
 As a SWPPP Inspector, she has worked on the Glenn Hwy MP 49 Reconstruction Project in Palmer, Alaska and is currently working on the New Seward Highway: Dimond to Dowling project in Anchorage.
 Away from work, she enjoys spending her summers outside as much as possible camping, hiking, biking, and playing with her Husky.
 During the winter, she travels where possible and enjoys cross country skiing and hiking as the weather permits as well as playing soccer at The Dome with friends and coworkers.
 Jessica enjoys her work in the construction field and is currently working towards her PMP and her PE once she has enough credentials and the required hours.